 Transfer credit for a non-elective Liberal Studies course

-If you have taken a course that you consider equivalent to either LIBS 7001 or LIBS 7002 and wish to apply for transfer credit, please complete and submit a Course Credit Exemption Application form and attach a detailed course outline and official transcript.
-This form is available at the Student Information and Enrolment Services office.
-You will be notified in writing if credit has been approved.
+If you have taken a course that you consider equivalent to either LIBS 7001 or LIBS 7002 and wish to apply for transfer credit, please complete and submit a Course Credit/Exemption form [PDF], detailed course outline and official transcript.
+For more information, visit Liberal Studies or contact Michael_Bourke@bcit.ca.